Did you know that inbound links are one of the most important factors contributing to how your business gets ranked in search results?

 Link building is the SEO (Search Engine Optimization) process of acquiring inbound links that point to your business's website from other websites.

-So if a local blogger visits your business and writes a blog post about it with a link to your website, that link (also called a backlink) is part of the link building process.
+As an example, if a someone visits your website or your business location and writes a blog post about their experience with a link to your website, that link is adding value to your ranking.
+It is all part of the process and takes time and effort.

 How Does It Work?

 There are many ways to acquire backlinks as well as various places they can be added including industry sites, blogs, new articles, business directories, social posts, etc.

 We have found that well-placed links that are relevant to your services and products are far more impactful than links focused on websites with high “domain authority”.
 Domain Authority (DA) is a search engine ranking score that predicts how likely a website is to rank in search engine result pages (SERPs).
 It is often used as a measurement by SEO Experts to determine the “quality” of a website.